Wellness – My Calling

 As a small child, I always knew I enjoyed helping people and making them feel better.
 It was at a Japanese supplements company that further cultivated my passion for Eastern health philosophy and nutrition, and I decided to heed the calling into healthcare.
 I chose Chinese medicine as my craft since its holistic, nature-derived philosophy and focus on prevention deeply resonated with my own perspective on health and wellness.
 Turning my back on corporate employment, I enrolled full-time at Yo San University of Traditional Chinese Medicine, and graduating with honors four years later in 2007, I’ve never looked back.

-I have benefited tremendously from the medicine I practice, starting by getting weekly acupuncture and herbal prescriptions at school.
-Now, I have an integrative approach to maintaining my own wellness using acupuncture & Asian Medicine, exercise, Food as Medicine, chiropractic care, meditation, qi gong, and enjoying my time with my family and friends.
-In addition to my private practice since 2008, I also run a 1.9k Acupuncturist FB group born out of the pandemic, leading the group to provide a space for acupuncturist to learn all we can about the evolving nature of COVID19 and to keep our practices thriving via information sharing, political activism, and social/racial justice reforms.
+I have benefited tremendously from the medicine I practice, by getting very regular acupuncture treatments and herbal medicine initally while at acupuncture school and now even as a private practitioner.
+I have an integrative approach to maintaining my own wellness using acupuncture & Asian Medicine, exercise, Food as Medicine, chiropractic care, meditation, qi gong, and enjoying my time with my family and friends.
+In addition to my private practice since 2008, I also run a 1.9k Acupuncturist FB group born out of the pandemic, leading the group to provide a space for acupuncturist to learn all we can about the evolving nature of COVID19, and contribute many volunteer hours at my son’s school on the Health and Safety Committee as well as the DEIJ (Diversity, Equity, Inclusion and Justice) Committee.

 Since becoming a mother after getting my license, it’s also led me to a remarkable journey of self growth and healing, as many parents can attest, our children come into our world to teach us lessons.
 My son has been one of my biggest teachers in love, compassion, patience, perseverance, and joy, and having him in my life has opened the doors for me to become a pediatric acupuncturist.
 It is my resolve to help make a difference in our future by treating children, because by helping to heal one child, it causes a ripple effect of positive change in the family, the community and ultimately the society we live in.